 Investors want to put money into growing businesses.
 A financial statement can show how your organization is performing and the future outlook for your company.
 This helps potential investors to understand the types of return they might expect.
 You should produce these statements on a periodic basis, or when requested by a potential investor.

 Certain government agencies may require you to produce financial statements for regulatory and reporting requirements.
 You should produce these statements in line with guidance from your accountant.

 Preparing Financial Statements

 Here’s some advice on how to produce your financial statements:

-- Talk to your accountant about financial statements.
-Your accountant can provide advice on the types of statement you need to produce, the best way for putting them together and when you need to create these reports.
+Talk to your accountant about financial statements.
+Your accountant can provide advice on the types of statements you need to produce, the best way for putting them together and when you need to create these reports.

 Get a Separate Business Bank Account

 If you’re creating a separate entity for your business, then financial statements are a necessity.
 Another essential requirement is a separate bank account.
 We strongly recommend Bank of America’s business accounts.
 They’re designed to help startups and small businesses stay on top of their finances and cash flow, and make it easy to manage your money.

 Find out more about the Bank of America Business Checking Account.

 Please note: This post contains affiliate links and we may receive a commission if you make a purchase using these links.